inventorbit/gridbox_docs/_docs/gridbox-editor.md

 <img src="../../img/code_editor.png" />

-Every operation that you might do in the visual builder or with the left sidebar are generating clean and tested code.
+Every operation that you might do in the visual builder or with the left sidebar is generating clean and tested code.
 And where to access this code? - The Code Editor Panel

 With Gridbox Code Editor you can do full document source editing also it allows you to add external stylesheets, web fonts, scripts, and more.

-In Code Editor - Where you can see three different menu items -  HTML, CSS, JS
+In Code Editor - Where you can see three different menu items -  HTML, CSS and JS

 By default, there will be one CSS(styles.css) and JS(index.js) file automatically created for you (You can’t create multiple CSS and JS Files but you can use CDN JS/CSS Libraries).

 You can create multiple HTML files using "New” Menu.

 If you want to see the real preview as a website, just click on the preview icon in the top toolbar!